X-ray - skeleton

 Toggle: English / Spanish

-A skeletal x-ray is an imaging test used to detect fractures, tumors, or conditions that cause wearing away (degeneration) of the bone.
+A skeletal x-ray is an imaging test used to look at the bones.
+It is used to detect fractures, tumors, or conditions that cause wearing away (degeneration) of the bone.

 How the test is performed

-The test is performed in a hospital radiology department or in the health care provider’s office by an x-ray technologist.
-The test may be done while you lay on a table or stand in different positions in front of the x-ray machine, depending on the bone that is injured.
+You will lie on a table or stand in front of the x-ray machine, depending on the bone that is injured.
 You may be asked to change position so that different x-ray views can be taken.

-Structures that are dense (such as bone) will block most of the x-ray particles, and will appear white.
+Structures that are dense (such as bone) will block most of the x-ray particles.
+These areas will appear white.
 Metal and contrast media (special dye used to highlight areas of the body) will also appear white.
-Structures containing air will be black and muscle, fat, and fluid will appear as shades of gray.
+Structures containing air will be black.
+Muscle, fat, and fluid will appear as shades of gray.

 How to prepare for the test